-The Blackburn B-54 and B-88 were shipborne, anti-submarine aircraft designed against Specification GR.27/45.
+The Blackburn Aircraft Company B-54 and B-88 were shipborne, anti-submarine aircraft designed against Specification GR.27/45.
 As such they were required to carry a pilot and observer, depth charges and a search radar.

-The first design in this series was the B54 or YA5.
-This type was designed around the proposed Napier Double Naiad turbo-prop engine, driving co-axial contra-rotating propellers.
+The first design in this series was the Blackburn B54 or YA5.
+This type was designed around the proposed Napier Double-Naiad turbo-prop engine, driving co-axial contra-rotating propellers.
 A deep fuselage contained a weapons bay and a radar system with a retractable radome under the rear fuselage.

-The YA7 was flown for the first time from Brough on 20th September 1949 before carrying out deck landing trials on HMS Illustrious, starting from 8th February 1950.
+The Blackburn YA7 was flown for the first time from Brough on 20th September 1949, before carrying out deck landing trials on HMS Illustrious, starting from 8th February 1950.

-At this stage, the requirement was changed to seek accomodation for three crew thus introducing a second observer.
+At this stage, the requirement was changed to seek accommodation for three crew thus introducing a second observer.

-The YA8 was first flown on 3rd May 1950 and introduced changes in the wing planform, presumably associated with changes in the aircraft centre of gravity.
-The revised fin and rudder geometry of the YA8 was also retrospectively fitted to the first (YA7) aircraft.
+The Blackburn YA8 was first flown on 3rd May 1950, and introduced changes in the wing planform, presumably associated with changes in the aircraft centre of gravity.
+The revised fin and rudder geometry of the Blackburn YA8 was also retrospectively fitted to the first (Blackburn YA7) aircraft.

 The Blackburn YB1 was flown for the first time from Brough on 19th July 1950.

-Following competitive trials, the Fairey Gannet was eventually selected in March 1951 and it was this type that entered large-scale production.
-The B-88 YB1 was passed to Armstrong Siddeley Motors who used it to support the development of the Double Mamba until it was scrapped in July 1955.
+Following competitive trials, the Fairey Gannet was eventually selected in March 1951, and it was this type that entered large-scale production.
+The Blackburn B-88 YB1 was passed to Armstrong Siddeley Motors who used it to support the development of the Double Mamba engine, until it was scrapped in July 1955.

-Early however, the YA7 and YA8 had been transferred to RAE Farnborough during 1954 although both aircraft were withdrawn from use and scrapped by the end of 1957.
+Early however, the Blackburn YA7 and YA8 had been transferred to Royal Aircraft Establishment (RAE) at Farnborough during 1954, although both aircraft were withdrawn from use and scrapped by the end of 1957.